Get Tech Tips

 What is a Thermocouple?

-In HVAC we work with thermocouples for temperature measurement all the time and we may not understand the difference between a thermocouple and other types of temperature measurement sensors.
+In HVAC, we work with thermocouples for temperature measurement all the time, but we may not understand the difference between a thermocouple and other types of temperature measurement sensors.

-A thermocouple is just two different types of metal connected together at a “junction” that generate a small voltage with a change in temperature.
+A thermocouple is just two different types of metal connected at a “junction” that generates a small voltage with a temperature change.
 Older furnaces would often use a thermocouple as a sort of flame sensor that would be immersed in the pilot flame and would generate a small control voltage that would “prove” that the pilot flame was lit.
-You will still often see this sort of millivolt control system on water heaters, fireplaces and some pool heaters.
+You will still often see this sort of millivolt control system on water heaters, fireplaces, and some pool heaters.

-Thermocouple sensors must be calibrated to the thermometer or meter they are plugged into using and ice bath to be accurate and they tend to be slightly less accurate than thermistors.
+Thermocouple sensors must be calibrated to the thermometer or meter they are plugged into using an ice bath to be accurate.
+They tend to be slightly less accurate than thermistors.